ZaBAOW/Inventation/README.md

 **Known Issues:**

+**Some issues stated below are recent, and therefore eleborations of them will be submitted to the Issues tab at a later date after they have been investigated**

 **There are no messages in place that are shown in response to an invalid user request at the moment.**